 Micheal Covel made the statement above in his best-selling book about trend following.
 We believe he nailed it.
-The best thing with trend following is the magic that even “naive” systems seem to generate very good results.
+The best thing about trend following is the magic that even “naive” systems seem to generate excellent results.

 Robust trading systems should be simple.
 This is not a contradiction, quite the opposite.
-You want systems that can handle the unpredictable, not a system that is fitted to a certain market regime.
+You want systems that can handle the unpredictable, not those that are fitted to a specific market regime.

 The best way to make a robust system is to simplify and diversify.
 We have both covered the importance of that in previous articles: